Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 The two cable cars I managed to ride (with the station next to the river and a mosaic of Lenin and Stalin on the building) were free of charge and riding them was such a thrilling and unforgettable experience.

 On the way back I was lucky to find the direct marshrutka all the way to Kutaisi.
-Apparently, you can go to Chiatura with public transport for a day from Tbilisi too but it will be a long day!
+Apparently, you can go to Chiatura by public transport for a day from Tbilisi too but it will be a long day!

 Ananuri Fortress